prestist/fcos-meeting-action/README.md

     Navigate to this week's meeting and follow the steps presented.

 Working days: non-holiday weekdays.
 Relevant holidays are the national holidays of the USA, Western Europe, and India.

+# Development

+## Prerequisites
+- install node package manger (npm)
+- use npm to install typescript `npm install typescript --save-dev`

+## Dev Workflow
+- Work against the `.ts` files to add your changes
+- Compile them using `npm run bundle` which produces `.js` files
+- Commit the `.ts` and `.js` files

+### Note
+The action uses the `.js` files to run the action, and are found in the `dist directory.
+The `.ts` files are used for development purposes only.